aldrinzigmundv/digilogtv/README.md

      alt="Get it on Google Play"
      height="93">](https://play.google.com/store/apps/details?id=io.github.aldrinzigmundv.digilogtv)

-Or download the latest ad-free APK version from the [Releases Section](https://github.com/aldrinzigmundv/digilogtv/releases/latest)
+Or download the latest APK from the [Releases Section](https://github.com/aldrinzigmundv/digilogtv/releases/latest)

+**This app is powered by aldrinzigmund.com**

 ## What is Digilog TV?